 Applying for a NJSOC, National School of Character: Deadline Nov.
-20, 2020
+23, 2023

 - SAME Application for State & National. - Scoring based on: 11 Principles of Effective Character Education - Each Unit of the Narrative for each Principle scored from 1 to 4.
-2500 character limit - If your total score is 3.3 with no unit average less than 3, you become a NJ School of Character. - Invited to try for National School/District of Character accreditation - additional \$250 fee required for Schools; Districts pay \$500+, depending on the number of schools.
+600 WORDS limit - If your total score is 3.3 with no unit average less than 3, you become a NJ School of Character. - Invited to try for National School/District of Character accreditation - additional \$250 fee required for Schools; Districts pay \$500+, depending on the number of schools.

-The Scoring Process
+Understand the Scoring Process